 Recently, I asked a friend how she was going to stay sane during the holidays.
 She thought I was joking.
 Unfortunately, her reaction wasn’t all that out of the ordinary.
-I think most people resign themselves to the idea that the holidays will always be stressful, chaotic and exhausting.
+So many people resign themselves to the idea that the holidays will always be stressful, chaotic and exhausting.

-Self-Care Strategies for the Holidays
+Self-Care Strategies For the Holidays

 Self-care can be practiced at any time, but it is most effective if you make it part of your normal, daily routine.
 Here are some useful ways to make these self-care activities part of your everyday life:

 - Block out time in your organizer for a self-care activity.
 For example, I plan out an hour every morning to drink coffee, meditate and journal.